Summer of Blob: Maine sees more big, stinging jellyfish

 “Just a gigantic, scary jellyfish that you would not want to run into in the water,” Record said of larger lion’s manes.
 “It has been kind of a steady stream of them all summer.”

-While anecdotal reports of jellyfish, including lion’s manes, are more common in recent years, it’s hard to know if there really are more than usual in the Gulf of Maine because good historic date is lacking, said Andy Pershing, chief scientific officer with Gulf of Maine Research Institute.
+While anecdotal reports of jellyfish, including lion’s manes, are more common in recent years, it’s hard to know if there really are more than usual in the Gulf of Maine because good historic data are lacking, said Andy Pershing, chief scientific officer with Gulf of Maine Research Institute.

 If there are more large lion’s mane jellyfish, Record said one possible reason is that the Gulf of Maine is warming faster than most of the world’s oceans, and the jellyfish can grow faster in warmer water.